+Day of Week

-Day of Week.
-Estimated safety belt use by day of week, vehicle type, and all vehicles combined is shown in Table 5.
-Note that the survey was conducted over a 2-week period.
-Belt use clearly varied from day to day, few systematic differences were evident.
+Estimated safety belt use by day of week, vehicle type, and all vehicles combined is shown in Tables 5a-5e.
+Note that the surveys were conducted over 2-week period (for daytime) and a 5-week period (for nighttime).
+Belt use clearly varied from day to day but no systematic differences were evident.